armandwayoff/Amazing-Graphs/README.md

 ## How to use this Code

-To run my code, you will need the [Matplotlib](https://matplotlib.org/) library.
+To run this code, you will need the [Matplotlib](https://matplotlib.org/) library.
 Matplotlib is a complete library for creating static, animated and interactive visualizations in Python.

 ### Installing Matplotlib